 Neurology is the branch of veterinary medicine concerned with the diagnosis and treatment of disorders of the nervous system.
 Common disorders affecting the nervous system include intervertebral disc disease, meningitis, encephalitis, epilepsy, cancer, degenerative disorders and trauma, peripheral nerve diseases.

 The Neurology service at the VEC is overseen by neuorologists Drs.
-Susan Cochrane and Greg Kilburn are board certified by the American College of Internal Medicine, Specialty of Neurology.
-They are supported by a dedicated staff of specialized registered veterinary technicians.
+Susan Cochrane and Adam Schneider who are supported by a dedicated staff of specialized registered veterinary technicians.

 After evaluating the patient, the neurologist will recommend the most appropriate diagnostic testing for the animal, in order to properly establish the neurological condition involved and to determine the treatment options.
 Some of the advanced diagnostic procedures that may be recommended include: